Shubham-Bhoite/LastMinuteRevision-CN/README.md

 - Address Representation of IPv6 is in hexadecimal
 - It supports Auto and renumbering address configuration
 - In IPv6 Encryption and Authentication are provided

+## 11) HTTP and HTTPS:
+- HTTP is the HyperText Transfer Protocol which defines the set of rules and standards on how the information can be transmitted on the World Wide Web (WWW).
+It helps the web browsers and web servers for communication.
+It is a ‘stateless protocol’ where each command is independent with respect to the previous command.
+HTTP is an application layer protocol built upon the TCP.
+It uses port 80 by default.
+- HTTPS is the HyperText Transfer Protocol Secure or Secure HTTP.
+It is an advanced and secured version of HTTP.
+On top of HTTP, SSL/TLS protocol is used to provide security.
+It enables secure transactions by encrypting the communication and also helps identify network servers securely.
+It uses port 443 by default.